szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ______
 ______
 ## Results
+Top 25 most and least correlated CAM generated maps are provided.
+Additionally, I conduct a depeer dive and take a more detailed look into larger spatial dimensions for the top 25 least correlated images.

-For a more detailed look at the results, click below to navigate to it:
+For a more detailed look at the results including image outputs, click below to navigate to it:

 [Click here to go to results](./results)

 To summarize:
-* Results generally reflect model backbone training bias (imagenet datasets)
+* Results generally reflect model backbone training bias (ImageNet datasets)
 * Saliency maps on single object, non-occluded images tend to be highly correlated to ground truths.
-* Maps on high texture and multiple different object classes tend to be negatively correlated with ground truths.
+* Maps on high texture and multiple different object classes tend to be very negatively correlated with ground truths.
 * The standard text bias is not present in CAMs, but is present in ground truths.
-* Human bias is not
+* Human bias (particularly human faces) is particularly evident in ground truths (as expected), but not really the case in CAMs.
+Interestingly, in cat and dog images, both human and CAM show a bias towards faces.
 ______
 ______
 ## Acknowledgements
-* Jacob Gil for his popular EigenCAM for YOLO5 notebook.
+* Jacob Gil for his popular tutorial on CAM for object detection with FasterRCNN.
 Implementation of this project is based heavily this framework, with some adjustments.
 Link the notebook below:

 [https://github.com/jacobgil/pytorch-grad-cam/blob/master/tutorials/EigenCAM%20for%20YOLO5.ipynb](https://github.com/jacobgil/pytorch-grad-cam/blob/master/tutorials/EigenCAM%20for%20YOLO5.ipynb)](https://github.com/jacobgil/pytorch-grad-cam/blob/master/tutorials/Class%20Activation%20Maps%20for%20Object%20Detection%20With%20Faster%20RCNN.ipynb)